by Adrian Bean

 Well…no. In fact, a century ago, a Swastika was for many years a fairly common choice to be put on a headstone, and there’s no doubt that up to Adolf Hitler’s time, people who were commemorated with a swastika were generally perfectly well-balanced and kindly, who would have been disgusted by being connected in any way with one of the most appalling groups in History.
 There at least two pre-WWI headstones in Bedford Cemetery which have a swastika prominently marked.

 The swastika wasn’t always a symbol of Evil.
 In fact, for thousands of years it has been used in many cultures of the world as a symbol of Good Fortune, especially by Buddhists and Hindus in India and the East.
 In Sanskrit, it means “well-being.”
-It has always been seen as a striking image, and has been found in decorative architecture in Ancient Rome, Troy, Iran and Skandinavia, and was common on blankets woven by indigenous N Americans.
+It has always been seen as a striking image, and has been found in decorative architecture in Ancient Rome, Troy, Iran and Scandinavia, and was common on blankets woven by indigenous North Americans.
 Everywhere, it was used as a geometrically pleasing and eye-catching symbol of Good.

 In the late nineteenth and early twentieth centuries, Western travellers to the East caught on to the symbol’s positive and inspiring connotations, and started to spread its use in advertising and everyday life.